stormpath/stormpath.github.io/source/python/product-guide/index.markdown

 Enabling a previously disabled application allows any enabled directories, groups, and accounts associated with the application account stores in Stormpath to log in.

-To enable an application, you must set the 'ENABLED' status to the application instance and call the 'save' method on it:
+To enable an application, you must set the 'Enabled' status to the application instance and call the `save` method on it:

-    application.status = "ENABLED"
+    application.status = "Enabled"

     application.save()